thepwagner/action-update-go/README.md

 # action-update-go

+## This is not endorsed by or associated with GitHub, Dependabot, etc.

 This action checks for available dependency updates to a go project, and opens individual pull requests proposing each available update.

 * Ignores dependencies not released with semver